Training critical thinking skills is required for academic and clinical success

-This is the conclusion Philip Abrami and colleagues who conducted of a meta-study examining 117 published studies comprising 20,698 participants, all documenting the importance of explicitly training critical thinking.
-The cases improve, that the controls either don’t show improved skills or they improve less.
-They advise that educators must also make learning objectives clear to students and provide pre-service and in-service training for educators to help them become increasing effective as trainers of critical thinking.
+This is the conclusion of Philip Abrami and colleagues who conducted a meta-study examining 117 published studies comprising 20,698 participants, documenting the importance of explicitly training critical thinking.
+The cases improved, while the controls either didn’t show improved skills or they improved less.
+Abrami advises that educators must make learning objectives clear to students.
+Pre-service and in-service training should also be provided pre-service and in-service training for educators to help them become increasingly effective as trainers of critical thinking.

 If you would like to read more about these studies, click on the links above, and also on this collection of study summaries on Learning Outcomes Assessment.

 International collaborations to create valid and reliable language translations of Insight Assessment test instruments now support a global research effort.
 Peer-reviewed studies from from Australia, Canada, Hong Kong, Ireland, Japan, Malaysia, the Netherlands, People’s Republic of China, Saudi Arabia, Turkey, UAE, UK, and the US, among other countries, have demonstrated the predictive power of critical thinking skills scores (as indicators of an accomplished health science student and practicing clinician).